Talk to an Exploratory Advisor

 • Holden Hall – Main Floor, center lobby (across from the Service Center)

-Please schedule an appointment or utilize express advising or exploring business preference drop-ins after the first week of classes
+Please schedule an appointment or utilize express advising after the first week of classes.

 Note: University Advisors are best equipped and prepared to support first- and second-year students interested in exploring majors, minors, and institutional navigation.
 Students with 56 or more credits may find our advisors helpful if you need support in identifying new, alternative, and parallel majors.
 We will not advise for or develop course schedules for upper-level curriculum.